compsy/u-can-act/README.md

   INFO_SITE_URL: <site for more information about the u-can-act project, typically https://u-can-act.nl>
 ```

-### Development settings
+### (Local) development settings
 For developers, many of the above settings have default values specified in the `.env` file which is included in the repository and should work for development.
 However, a `.env.local` file is **not** included in the repository, and should be created by the developer.
-Since this file determines which project of Vsv will run, it should at minimum have the following settings:
+Since this file determines which project will run, it should at minimum have the following settings:

 `.env.local` minimum settings:
 ```